-- Emergency Response Lockdown drills led by the Designated Emergency Response Lockdown Lead/Manager/Deputy; drills are done to help learners and staff practice the procedures of a lockdown. - Emergency Response Lockdown drills led by Designated Emergency Response Lockdown Lead/Manager/Deputy; these unannounced drills help assess lockdown performance and make recommendations, so improvements and/or changes can be made. - Emergency Response Lockdowns led by law enforcement; these are not drills and are typically put in place because of a situation happening on or off site.
+• Emergency Response Lockdown drills are led by the Safe and Sound Manager and Health and Safety officer.; drills are done to help learners and staff practice the procedures of a lockdown.

+- Emergency Response Lockdown drills led by the Safe and Sound Manager and Health and Safety officer. these unannounced drills help assess lockdown performance and make recommendations, so improvements and/or changes can be made. - Emergency Response Lockdowns led by law enforcement; these are not drills and are typically put in place because of a situation happening on or off site.
 They are precautionary measures to keep learners, staff and visitors safe until law enforcement has controlled the situation.
 Examples of off-site situations include potentially dangerous persons, animals or natural threats such as gas leaks.
 Internal threats can be led by law enforcement.